Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] Make sure USR_BIN_FOLDER is present in any user roll
 - [x] Create file and directory structure to add features to `.bashrc` without actually writing anything on it by using the wrapper in `.bash_functions`
 - [x] Name refactor of functions to make it coincide with what command is being thrown in order to determine if it is installed using which
+- [x] try refactoring the point above by using type, which recognizes alias and functions too

 #### Axel
 - [x] Delete / rearrange arguments of one letter